 Communication is central to all the activities that are done at workplaces.
 For an organisation to be effective, efficient and become productive it requires a well thought out communication system.
 The importance that is attached to communication in every aspect of the organisation has made poor communication to become one of the major precipitators of conflicts in organisations.
 Poor communication or lack of communication leads to lack of information which also causes suspicion, grapevine and misinformation, as well as differing views on the interpretation of the available data.
 Conflict can sometimes arise due to simple misunderstanding and interpretation of the information conveyed.
 If one person or group of people misunderstand information, a series conflicts can be triggered.
 Most people think that they are great communicators yet the opposite is true.
 Nyanga and Sibanda (2019) observed that poor communication account for 66% of the conflicts in organisations, which basically imply that it is one of the principal factors that trigger conflicts in organisations.
-Parties or individual workers may fail to communicate properly, perhaps because of attitude problems, strong feelings, stereotypes or recurring negative behaviour, which in turn result in relationship conflict.
+Parties or individual workers may fail to communicate properly, perhapsbecause of attitude problems, strong feelings, stereotypes or recurring negative behaviour, which in turn result in relationship conflict.
 It is this type of conflict which often fuel or propels disputes and can promote destructive conflict if it is not handled properly.
-To reduce miscommunication-stemmed conflict the sender must make sure that the message is clear and concise.
+To reduce miscommunication-stemmed conflict the sender must make sure that the message isclear and concise.
 The sender must use the language that best suits the intended beneficiaries.
 For example, there are instances where the supervisor or the sender may be required to use the mother tongue so that he makes sure that he/she drives the intended message home.
 Intended recipients should not be left guessing and making assumptions about the sent information.
 Both the sender and the receiver must be prepared to receive the sent message and avoid or manage various communication disruptions.

 Toxic Work Environment

 A toxic work environment greatly affects the way workers and managers relate and how departments in the same organisation also relate.
-The impression workers have about themselves, workmates and the work environment in general greatly affect the way they interact and their level of job satisfaction.
+The impressionworkers have about themselves, workmates and the work environment in general greatly affect the way they interact and their level of job satisfaction.
 Conflict is about relationships and the way people interact in an organisation.
 A toxic work environment is an environment that is unfavourable and is characterised by hatred, bad-mouthing, fights and aggression.
 Conflict erupts as workers will be trying to restore sanity at the workplace and create a favourable environment that is characterised by love, tolerance and team work.
 The infrastructure and the structure of the organisation are also possible precipitators of a toxic work environment.
-Loving one’s job doesn’t just imply adoring the everyday tasks assigned to him/her, but also embroils being part of a delighted work community.
+Loving one’s job doesn’t just implyadoringthe everyday tasks assigned to him/her, but also embroils being part of a delighted work community.
 Organisations should make the environment friendly by providing for small but essential services such as libraries, in-door games facilities, on-site clinics, on-site kitchens and many others which keep workers occupied and satisfied with their work.
 This is consistent with Nyanga (2018) who observed that job satisfaction is one of the key antecedents that help to supress and transform organisational conflict into a functional conflict.
 Offices and work stations should also be well ventilated and spacious and should take into consideration the needs of workers with disabilities.
 To avert conflict managers should encourage communication among workers and between management and workers so as to make sure that conflicts do not escalate and breed toxic relations among members of staff.

 Task Interdependence